JakeSteam/blog-programming/_posts/2018-11-19-developing-android-apps-with-firebase-cloud-storage.md

 ### Downloading a file from Cloud Storage

 First, create a local file to save the remote file into.
-For example, to create a temporary file with the remote file’s name prefixed by `download_`, use `File.createTempFile("download_", reference.name)`.
+For example, to create a temporary file with the remote file's name prefixed by `download_`, use `File.createTempFile("download_", reference.name)`.

 The remote file can then be copied into the local file using `reference.getFile(file)`.
 Additionally, call `.addOnSuccessListener` and `.addOnFailureListener`, to end up with the following: